codeforIATI/iatikit/docs/usage.rst

    }

 The solid arrows show the main links between data types.
-The dotted arrows show additional links that pyandi provides.
+The dotted arrows show additional links that iatikit provides.

 The :ref:`registry <registry>` contains a list of :ref:`publishers <publisher>`.
 Each :ref:`publisher <publisher>` has zero or more :ref:`datasets <dataset>`.